 The Illinois Attorney General's office has long been a national leader in investigating and enforcing consumer protection violations in the higher education field.
-Recently, Attorney General Raoul has overseen the rollout of the state's first Student Loan Ombudsman, a position created by the Student Loan Servicing Rights Act, to provide a resource for student borrowers struggling with student loan payments.

-Attorney General Raoul has also advocated for protections for veterans in higher education as part of a coalition of state attorneys general.
-In May 2019, Raoul called on the U.S. Department of Education to automatically discharge student loans for totally and permanently disable veterans.
-In April 2019, Raoul and members of the coalition called on the U.S. House Education and Labor and Veterans Affairs Committees to increase protections for veterans, who are often targets of for-profit schools.
+Recently, Attorney General Raoul has overseen the rollout of the state's first Student Loan Ombudsman, a position created by the Student Loan Servicing Rights Act, to provide resources for student borrowers who are struggling to make student loan payments.
+Attorney General Raoul has also advocated for protections for veterans in higher education, joining a coalition of state attorneys general calling on the DOE in May to automatically discharge student loans for totally and permanently disabled veterans.
+In August of 2019, the DOE was ordered to create a process to automatically discharge the loans.